 Energy Use Much of the work performed in the vineyards, such as pruning, suckering, thinning, and picking uses that most fundamental source of energy, human labor.
 Since we do not till the soil and we do not apply nitrogen fertilizers, about the only energy use of consequence in the vineyards are 1) tractor fuel to apply sprays/ mow/ load grape totes at harvest time, and 2) truck fuel to haul the grapes to the winery 3 miles away.
 There is inevitably some additional tractor use for miscellaneous purposes, such as trellis or fence work.
 We use about 150 gallons of diesel fuel a year for the tractor, and we have been using 20% biodiesel mixture.
 The truck uses about 35 gallons of gasoline a year.
 For that modest consumption, consider the yield: in a typical year the vineyards produce about 30 tons of grapes, containing over 20% sugar by weight or 6 tons of sugar.

-Energy Consumption Because electrical energy is relatively cheap in our area, and is almost entirely derived from hydroelectric dams (a quasi-renewable source), our winery is nearly entirely electric.
-Heating and cooling are provided by a heat pump.
-To obtain maximum efficiency, we installed a "three-phase" compressor in the unit, which uses about 60% of the energy of a comparable single-phase unit which would be found in most homes and small businesses.
+Energy Consumption Because electrical energy is relatively cheap in our area, and is entirely derived from hydroelectric dams (a quasi-renewable source), our winery is nearly entirely electric.
+Heating is provided by a heat pump.
+To obtain maximum efficiency, we installed a “three-phase” compressor in the unit, which uses about 60% of the energy of a comparable single-phase unit which would be found in most homes and small businesses.
 We recently upgraded our insulation in the building to R-38 throughout and we expect that this will reduce our energy consumption by about a third.
 We also installed a fan system, which activates when summertime evening temperatures drop below 60 degrees, cooling the building overnight and eliminating the need for air-conditioning.
 This should reduce our electrical use by about a sixth.
 Most of our equipment is electrical, including one of the forklifts.
 The only fossil fuels we use are diesel fuel in our hot water pressure washer (about 30 gal per year) and propane in the auxiliary forklift (about 30 gal per year).
 Lastly, we recently installed 36 photovoltaic panels on the roof of the winery and calculate that this array will generate about half our former electrical use.
-The conservation measures and solar energy generation should combine over the course of a year so that the winery has no net electrical use.
-We are working on alternatives for the fossil fuels we use, including the use of biodiesel.
+The conservation measures and solar energy generation should combine over the course of a year so that the winery has little net electrical use.

 Recycling Wineries generate a lot of potential recyclables.
 Empty bottles, empty case boxes, corks, tin capsules, shipping containers and used barrels are the major items.
 We rigorously recycle bottles and cardboard at the local disposal service.
 Corks are offered free to customers in the tasting room for hobbies and crafts.
 Tin capsules are stripped from empty bottles and accumulated for sale to scrap metal recyclers.
 Our shipping containers are mostly made from 100% recycled paper and are biodegradable.
 Older barrels no longer needed are sold for modest amounts to the public for use in a variety of inventive uses around the community, including planters in Downtown Elkton and trash recepticles in nearby Winchester Bay.